marnovandermaas/praesidio-sdk/README.md

 Once the submodules are initialized, run `make` and the complete toolchain and bbl image will be built, which will take a while.

-On Ubuntu 20.04 you will encounter an error asking you to port `freadahead.c` and `fseeko.c` to your platform, this is because they updated in glibc.
-A current workaround is to make the changes in [this commit](https://github.com/coreutils/gnulib/commit/4af4a4a71827c0bc5e0ec67af23edef4f15cee8e) to `freadahead.c`, `fseeko.c` and `stdio-impl.h` in `./work/buildroot_initramfs/build/host-m4-1.4.17/lib/`.
+On Ubuntu 20.04 you can encounter an error asking you to port `freadahead.c` and `fseeko.c` to your platform, this is because of updates in glibc.
+A current workaround is to make the changes from [this commit](https://github.com/coreutils/gnulib/commit/4af4a4a71827c0bc5e0ec67af23edef4f15cee8e) to `freadahead.c`, `fseeko.c` and `stdio-impl.h` in `./work/buildroot_initramfs/build/host-m4-1.4.17/lib/`.
 After making the changes running `make` again should be successful.

 ## Booting Linux on Spike